jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

 NGEE Arctic has worked on numerous experiments and field equipment over the last decade+, one of which being the zero-power warming chambers (see Lewin et at.
 (2017) https://bg.copernicus.org/articles/14/4071/2017/bg-14-4071-2017.pdf) The chambers passively warm the mean daily temperature inside the chamber by 2.6◦C above ambient temperatures during the summer months.
+Modeling such field experiments allows us to evaluate how well the model is able to capture the ecosystem responses to warming, and thus how adequate the model is for predicting future ecosystem changes.

-At Utqiagvik, the chambers were deployed over a single season in multiple locations from 2017-2021 from mid-June through to mid-September.
+At Utqiagvik, the chambers were deployed over a single season in multiple locations from 2017-2021 from mid-June through to mid-September (Ely et al. 2024).
 In this example, we model the 2019 summer warming experiment and compare the modeled and measured soil temperatures at 10cm depth for the warmed and control site.
 The 2019 experiment focused on *Eriophorum angustifolium*, a common sedge species in Arctic tundra which in the model DVM-DOS-TEM is represented by the sedge plant functional type (PFT) and grows for example in the wet sedge tundra community type (CMT).

-We are trying to model a warming experiment.
-This will help us understand whether our models are doing an adequate job at representing the outcomes of field warming experiments.
-If they do, we are more confident that they can be used to make predictions into the future with further warming.
+We model the warming experiment at a single pixel representing the wet sedge tundra CMT at Utqiagvik and compare the soil temperature at 10cm depth between the control and warmed runs to the observed soil temperatures at the site (Ely et al. 2024).

+Lewin, K. F., McMahon, A. M., Ely, K. S., Serbin, S. P., & Rogers, A. (2017).
+A zero-power warming chamber for investigating plant responses to rising temperature.
+Biogeosciences, 14(18), 4071-4083.

+Ely, Kim, Anderson, Jeremiah, Serbin, Shawn, & Rogers, Alistair (2024).
+Vegetation Warming Experiment: Thaw depth and dGPS locations, Utqiagvik, Alaska, 2019. https://doi.org/10.5440/1887568

 Setup